-One may wonder what the point of hydrodynamical simulations (or, indeed, semi-analytic models) is if they cannot predict stellar masses or BH masses.
+simulations (or, indeed, semi-analytic models) is if they cannot predict stellar masses or BH masses.
 This is a valid question for which there are several answers.
-One is that the simulations can still make predictions for observables that were not used for the calibration, and we will present such predictions in Section 6 and in subsequent papers.
+One is that the simulations can still make predictions for observables that were not used for the calibration, and we will present such predictions in §6 and in subsequent papers.
 However, which observables are unrelated is not always unambiguous.
 One way to proceed, and an excellent way to learn about the physics of galaxy formation, is to run multiple simulations with varying subgrid models.
 It is particularly useful to have multiple prescriptions calibrated to the same observables.
-EAGLE comprises many variations, including several that reproduce the $z \sim 0$ GSMF through different means (Crain et al., in preparation).
+EAGLE comprises many variations, including several that reproduce the $z \sim 0$ GSMF through different means (Crain et al. 2014).

 A second answer is that making good use of simulations of galaxy formation does not necessarily mean making quantitative predictions for observables of the galaxy population.
 We can use the simulations to gain insight into physical processes, to explore possible scenarios, and to make qualitative predictions.
 How does gas get into galaxies?
 What factors control the size of galaxies?
 What is the origin of scatter in galaxy scaling relations?
-What is the potential effect of outflows on cosmology using weak gravitational lensing or the Ly $\alpha$ forest?
+What is the potential effect of outflows on cosmology using weak gravitational lensing or the Ly α forest?
 The list of interesting questions is nearly endless.